Gobindapur, Jaynagar

-Gobindapur is a village within the jurisdiction of the Jaynagar police station in the Jaynagar I CD block in the Baruipur subdivision of the South 24 Parganas district in the Indian state of West Bengal.
+Gobindapur is a village within the jurisdiction of the Jaynagar Majilpur police station in the Jaynagar I CD block in the Baruipur subdivision of the South 24 Parganas district in the Indian state of West Bengal.

 Geography

 Gobindapur is located at 22.2023°N 88.5711°E. It has an average elevation of 8 m.

 Demographics

 As per 2011 Census of India, Gobindapur had a total population of 4,890.

 Transport

 A short stretch of local roads link Gobindapur to the Gocharan-Dhosa Road.

 Gocharan railway station is located nearby.

 Healthcare

 Padmerhat Rural Hospital, with 30 beds, at Padmerhat, is the major government medical facility in the Jaynagar I CD block.